thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 ## Laying the Groundwork

-The _very_ first thing you should notice about this problem is how everything is broken up in "15 minute" blocks.
+The _very_ first thing you should notice about this problem is how everything is broken up into "15 minute" blocks.
 This is not a continuous/linear problem but rather a discrete one, which is how most schedules are built.
 Imagine that we have created a timeline for the _entire_ week broken up in 15 minute blocks, like this:

 ![](images/timeline_concept.jpg)

-Note that the "..."  is just a placeholder since we do not have enough room to display the 672 blocks for the week (because 672 = 7 days * 24 hours * 4 blocks in an hour).
+Note that the "..."  is just a placeholder since we do not have enough room to display the 672 blocks for the week (because 672 = 7 days \* 24 hours \* 4 blocks in an hour).

 Now let's expand the concept and make the classes a vertical axis against the timeline.
 Each intersection is a "slot" that can be 1 or 0.
 This binary will serve to indicate whether or not that "slot" is the start time for the first recurrence of that class.
 We will set them all to 0 for now as shown below: